 Evento social en espacio interior con gente conversando y observando arte en las paredes.
 Hay esculturas y decoración tipo industrial.
 La gente está de pie en pequeños grupos distribuidos por el lugar.

-7 Vices
+7 VICES

 Art solo exhibition, Barcelona